 Joe is the founder and creator of CREATIVEBLOCH and has over 25 years experience as an artist, illustrator and Creative Director.
 He graduated RIT with a BFA in medical illustration and illustrated countless books, journals and magazine covers for various clients.
 Joe's highly textured acrylic paintings are known for their bold, expressive style.
-He created CREATIVEBLOCH art magazine, a publication for emerging and re-emerging artists.
+He created CREATIVEBLOCH art magazine, a publication for emerging and established contemporary artists.
 He is also the illustrator and author of "STICKY CITY" a new graphic novel created entirely on the iPad Pro.
 Joe's work has been shown at CREATIVEBLOCH GALLERY, VAN DER PLAS GALLERY, CASTLE FITZJOHNS GALLERY, FILLIN GLOBAL, STUDIO MILO and the BROOKLYN WATERFRONT ARTISTS COALITION.
 He has been active in showing through ARTINDUMBO events such as the DUMBO Open Studios, the DUMBO Arts Festival and First Thursday Gallery Walks.
 Joe's work recently appeared in HI-FRUCTOSE and BEAUTIFUL BIZARRE magazines.

 Joe creates vivid, highly-textured acrylic paintings that capture the raw psychoses of contemporary urban life on canvas.
 Although the work has an impressive artistic legacy from the Impressionist and Expressionist Eras, Bloch updates Van Gogh’s methods for the 21st century.
 His work depicts a jumble of slices of contemporary urban life through a somewhat macabre and humorous lens.
 In this way, Bloch addresses some of the same social concerns of the Expressionists, primarily the effect of industrialization and urbanization.
 In many of his works, huge towers spew noxious fumes into the air, corrupting skies that should have been blue.
 A sense of irony lightens the often dark mood that is conjured up looking at the work.